 Answer: Raw materials inventory includes all materials used to make a product including materials that become a part of the product as well as other physical materials used in a plant such as machine lubricants and janitorial supplies.
-Work in process inventory includes goods that are partway through the manufacturing process but not yet complete.
-Finished goods inventory includes completed goods that have not yet been sold.
+Work in process inventory includes goods that are in the middle of the manufacturing process; however, the product is not complete.
+Finished goods inventory includes completed goods that have not yet been sold to a consumer or group in the marketplace.

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.